mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-APIKeySecretRef holds the name of a secret containing the datadog api key
+APIKeySecretRef holds the name of a secret containing the Datadog API key.

 <table>
     <thead>